The Maine Senate and House voted Tuesday night to pass a sweeping medical marijuana reform bill that overhauls the caregiver system.

 The bill, which now goes to Gov.Paul LePage, would let caregivers expand their business operations.
 For example, they could hire more than one worker, and sell up to 30 percent of their harvest to other caregivers and dispensaries.
 In exchange, however, they would have to submit to more state oversight, like unannounced state inspections and seed-to-sale tracking.

 The bill allows caregivers to open retail stores, letting them become mini dispensaries that can serve as many card-carrying patients as they can from 30 flowering marijuana plants, but only in towns that have authorized medical marijuana storefronts.

 The municipal opt-in requirement was added by Sen. Roger Katz, R-Augusta, mirroring a provision in the adult-use law.

-“This gives more clarity to municipalities, patients and medical marijuana providers on what they can and can’t do,” Katz said on Tuesday night before a Senate chamber that was down seven members as the special session wound down.
+“This gives more clarify to municipalities, patients and medical marijuana providers on what they can and can’t do,” Katz said on Tuesday night before a Senate chamber that was down seven members as the special session wound down.
 “There is going to be a single set